Lynches River

-Several sections of the river have been designated by the state of South Carolina as a wild and scenic river, with the upper portions from Bishopville to the eastern boundary of Lynches River County Park receiving designation in 1994, and the lower 57 mile section designated in 2008.
+Several sections of the river have been designated by the state of South Carolina as a wild and scenic river, with the upper portions from Bishopville to the eastern boundary of Lynches River County Park receiving designation in 1994, and the lower 57-mile section designated in 2008.
 The river is a favorite for canoeing, but Hurricane Hugo in 1989 felled many trees, blocking the flow at places, making navigation difficult at low water and dangerous at high water.
 River enthusiasts have been gradually cleaning up the storm debris.
-The river is also a popular fishing spot, with sunfish, redbreast, catfish and bass.
+The river is also a popular fishing spot, with sunfish, redbreast, catfish and largemouth bass.

 Geography

 Upper Basin

-The upper reaches of the River are in the Piedmont, an area of worn down mountains, consisting mostly of metamorphic rocks, overlain by rocky clay soils.
+The upper reaches of the river are in the Piedmont, an area of worn-down mountains, consisting mostly of metamorphic rocks, overlain by rocky clay soils.
 Much of the Piedmont is forested with some agricultural land, especially around Pageland, site of an annual watermelon festival.